-Funds Aiding Therapeutic Improvements for Manatees Afflicted by Red Tide
+Funds Issued to Aid Manatees Harmed by Red Tide

 Mote is working with the Manatee Rescue, Rehabilitation and Release Program, who are tending to surviving animals in their care at Florida’s Lowry Park Zoo.
 This funding from the National Centers for Coastal Ocean Science will help Mote collect blood samples at rescue, during recovery, and just prior to releasing treated manatees back to the wild.
 Mote will analyze samples for plasma toxin levels and for indicators of immune function such as inflammation and oxidative stress.

 Earlier research indicates that sub-lethal exposure to brevetoxin compromises manatees’ immune systems, making them predisposed to disease.
 This study will provide essential information to help devise improved treatment methods and boost their chances of survival after they’re returned to their natural habitat.